akariba/Materials-1/README.md

 DO NOT collapse these into one object.

-This task focuses primarily on Definition → Instance.
+This task focuses primarily on:

+Relationship Definition
+        ↓
+Relationship Instance

 ==================================================
 IMPORTANT GOVERNANCE PRINCIPLE